Thartvigsen/Warping/README.md

 This will make some plots pop up showing the results!

-The code is also written in a (jupyter notebook)[./main.ipynb], though it is messier.
+The code is also written in a [jupyter notebook](./main.ipynb), though it is messier.